 Cost, quality control, and logistics are all limitations of laser peening.

-- High capital cost of the laser peening equipment, which may include a clean room environment and million dollar plus installations.
+- Laser peening equipment requires a high capital cost, which may include a clean room environment and million-dollar-plus installations.

 - Laser peening requires a component to be repeatedly coated with tape to produce the depth and magnitude of compression needed.
 Two coating cycles are usually required to achieve the desired depth of compression.